DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 mode
 ^^^^

 Prior to attempting to connect your device to a wifi access point (AP), set your device's wifi to a known mode.
-It is possible your device started up in WIFI_AP (SoftAP) mode, it want to be the AP.
-If we call ``begin`` it will add station mode, and your device would be in two modes.
+It is possible your device started up in WIFI_AP (SoftAP) mode, and if we call ``begin``, which adds station mode, your device would be in two modes.

 .. code:: cpp